OfferZen-Community/ultimate-software-developer-hiring-guide/docs/conducting-a-technical-assessment/conducting-a-technical-assessment.md

 Additionally, it’s worth mentioning that there will usually be costs involved in using an online code assessment service, either in the form of a subscription or per-use fee.

-**> **The automatic scoring systems that many of these online testing tools use often lack the ability to pick up on nuance, meaning that smart developers often don’t get results that reflect their true ability.
+> The automatic scoring systems that many of these online testing tools use often lack the ability to pick up on nuance, meaning that smart developers often don’t get results that reflect their true ability.
 This can be counteracted by making it part of your process for a human to review the submitted code.

-**Here are a few platforms you could consider to conduct online assessments:**
+### Platforms you can use to conduct online coding assessments

 * [HackerRank](https://www.hackerrank.com/)
 * [Codility](https://www.codility.com/)